vitobotta/hetzner-k3s/README.md

 ### Limitations:

 - if possible, please use modern SSH keys since some operating systems have deprecated old crypto based on SHA1; therefore I recommend you use ECDSA keys instead of the old RSA type
-- if you use a snapshot instead of one of the default images, the creation of the servers will take longer than when using a regular image
+- if you use a snapshot instead of one of the default images, the creation of the instances will take longer than when using a regular image
 - the setting `api_allowed_networks` allows specifying which networks can access the Kubernetes API, but this only works with single master clusters currently.
 Multi-master HA clusters require a load balancer for the API, but load balancers are not yet covered by Hetzner's firewalls
 - if you enable autoscaling for one or more nodepools, do not change that setting afterwards as it can cause problems to the autoscaler
 - autoscaling is only supported when using Ubuntu or one of the other default images, not snapshots